 Note, Ryanair flies from London Stansted to Eindhoven airport, 90 minutes south of Amsterdam.
 It currently only serves Dublin and Malaga from Amsterdam Schiphol.

 3. Amsterdam-London by Coach

 Flixbus and BlaBlaCar Bus normally operate a 1-2x daily coach service between Amsterdam Sloterdijk and London Victoria with fares from €30 one-way.
 The journey takes about 12 hours – this is quite a long-haul and we would probably recommend the train.

 4. Amsterdam-London by Ferry+Train combo

-The special Stena ships operating on this North Sea route are the 240m long Stena Hollandica and Stena Britannica and the sailing takes 6 1/2 to 7 hours.
+Stena Line operates a ferry service between Hoek van Holland (Hook of Holland, near Rotterdam) and Harwich.
+It uses the 240m long sister ships Stena Hollandica and Stena Britannica and the sailing takes 6 1/2 to 7 hours.
 Book the Stena Line ferry here